wp-plugins/zoho-campaigns/readme.txt

 = Sign-up Forms =
 You can choose any of the pre-designed sign-up forms you've created in Zoho Campaigns or design a new sign-up form to add your visitor's information in the mailing list of Zoho Campaigns account.

-**Sign-up forms, salient features...**
+= Sign-up forms, salient features... =

 - Create sign-up form from scratch.
 - Add and Edit form fields, change background colors, font style, etc.
 - Display of pre-designed sign-up forms from Zoho Campaigns
 - Availability of different formats such as Form Embed Code, Button Code, and Quick Form.

+= What is Zoho Campaigns? =

+Zoho Campaigns is an email marketing software that lets you send email and social media campaigns to your subscribers.
+You need to create an account with Zoho Campaigns to use this plugin.
+If you do not have an account yet, you can sign up at:https://www.zoho.com/campaigns/

 == Installation ==

 = Installing the Zoho Campaigns plugin =
-1. In your WordPress admin panel, go to Plugins > Add New.
+1. In your WordPress admin panel, go to **Plugins > Add New**.
 2. Search for "Zoho Campaigns" plugin for WordPress.
-3. click the "Install now" button.
+3. Click the **Install Now** button.
 4. Now, activate the plugin.